annalisa-zanin/cybersecurity/README.md

 Before running the scripts, make sure you have the following installed:
 - Python 3.x
 - Necessary Python libraries (`socket`, `argparse`, etc.)
-- A Bash-compatible terminal for running the `.sh` script
+- A Bash-compatible terminal for running the `.sh` script (i.e. GitBash for Windows)

 ## How to Use